chakrit/push/README.md

 success or failure as both service providers provides this on a "best effort" basis.
 Refers to each provider's documentation for more information.

+# LICENSE

+BSD-2 (see LICENSE.md file)

+# SUPPORT / CONTRIBUTE

+PRs infinitely welcome.
+Feel free to open a
+[new GitHub issue](https://github.com/chakrit/push/issues/new) if you find any problem, would like help, or just want to ask questions.